Popular parklets are back in Monticello

 “The pedestrian fencing designating the spaces will have jacket coverings denoting the new branding for the city and sprucing up the spaces further,” she said.

-The parklets will be established in time for the first major spring event downtown, the Boutique Bash and Market on Main on May 1.
+The parklets will be established in time for the first major spring event downtown, the Boutique Bash and Market on Main, set for May 1.

 Other enhancements: